-Statistics on Usual Hours Worked (including paid and unpaid hours worked by employed persons) are compiled from the Comprehensive Labour Force Survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
+Statistics on Actual Hours Worked and Usual Hours Worked (including paid and unpaid hours worked by employed persons) are compiled from the Labour Force Survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
 The survey covers a sample of private households on the main island of Singapore.
 It excludes workers living in construction worksites, dormitories and workers' quarters at the workplace and persons commuting from abroad to work in Singapore.

-Statistics on Employment Conditions and Practices are compiled from a supplementary survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
+Statistics on Employment Conditions and Practices are compiled from the biennial Conditions of Employment Survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
 The survey covers establishments in the private sector with at least 25 employees and the public sector.